tomdee/calico-docker-prototype/README.md

-* The container for that endpoint is manually created using the `docker` command line, and the `network_container` script is run both to create the relevant interface and set up the text files for the plugin to read.
+* The container for that endpoint is manually created using the `docker` command line, and the `network_container` script is run both to create the relevant interface and to set up the text files for the plugin to read.

 * The two plugin containers are being polled for changes to endpoint configuration, and so repeatedly reading these files.
 They therefore